-A popular vegan dish from Northern China –DiSanXian made with three most common vegetables in Chinese daily market: potato, eggplants and green peppers.
-This dish gives a slightly crispy potato texture, soft eggplant and fresh green peppers.
+A popular vegan dish from Northern China –DiSanXian (地三鲜) made with the three most common vegetables in the Chinese daily market: potato, eggplants, and green peppers.
+This dish gives a slightly crispy potato texture, soft eggplant, and fresh green peppers.

-Di San Xian (地三鲜) literally can be translated as the three treasure of the earth.
+Di San Xian (地三鲜) literally can be translated as the three treasures of the earth.
 In daily cooking, we are more likely to use seasonal and local fresh ingredients.
-But they are never boring!
-You can combine some of them together and season with different flavors.
+The most famous version is with potatoes, eggplants, and green peppers.
+But they are never dull!
+You can combine some of them together and season them with different flavors.

 Soak the eggplants in slightly salted water for 15 minutes.
 Drain and then coat evenly with a thin layer of cornstarch.
 The eggplants can be softened even with a small amount of water.
 Drain completely.